mattkrick/fast-rtc-swarm/README.md

 It does this by keeping a 1-length cache of offers and candidates.
 Think of it like "pay-it-forward".
 You buy the person behind you a coffee, so they get a coffee when they get to register & buy the person behind them a coffee.
-_To make connecting media even faster, use WebRTC v1.0 transceivers to open a stream before the handshake completes._

 Here's how it works:

 Alice is the first peer to join the swarm:
 - She gives the server an OFFER that can be used by the next person to join
-- As CANDIDATES trickle in, she forwards them to the server
+- As CANDIDATES and additional OFFERS trickle in, she forwards them to the server
-- If the OFFER has been accepted, the server forwards the CANDIDATE to them, else it stores it with her OFFER
+- The server groups CANDIDATES and OFFERS in a single CHUNK, awaiting an ACCEPT
-- When someone takes her OFFER, the server REQUESTS another from her
+- When someone ACCEPTS her CHUNK, the server REQUESTS another from her
+- As CANDIDATES and OFFERS continue to trickle in, they are forwarded to client that ACCEPTED the original chunk

 When Bob joins the swarm:
 - He follows the same procedure as Alice
-- He takes all the unclaimed OFFERS and CANDIDATES on the server
+- He takes one CHUNK from each client on the server
-- If Alice does not have an OFFER readily available, Bob puts his name on her waiting list
+- If Alice does not have a CHUNK readily available, Bob puts his name on her waiting list
 - On the client, Bob creates an ANSWER to each OFFER and forwards it to the signaling server
 - The signaling server forwards Bob's ANSWER to Alice
 - Alice uses Bob's ANSWER to initiate the connection

 That's it!
 See `server.js` for a reference implementation and the example below to see how to add it to your own server.

 ## Usage